armlabstanford/Touch-GS/README.md

     We run Colmap on real world data and don't need to run it on Blender data (because the camera poses are ground truth and we have access to ground truth depth maps), but still support it.

 2. After running colmap, we will have the output as camera poses, images and the corresponding points detected with them.
+From here, we perform some kind of dense reconstruction to get a fused point cloud that gives a rough estimate of the surfaces.

-3. We use a DPT (Dense Prediction Transformer) model to compute the
+3. We use a DPT (Dense Prediction Transformer) model to compute a dense prediction map from an image.
+We can then *refine* this dense prediction map with the very dense colmap points to align the dense prediction and make sure the corresponding depth and colmap points are very close.

+4. With the colmap points and dense depth map, compute the uncertainty of the image w.r.t depth.
+As a MVP, we use nearest neighbor uncertainty; e.g., points in the depth image farther away from colmap points have more uncertainty (which makes sense)

+5. Store these depth and uncertainty maps.